karic-kenan/kotlin-primer/docs/variables-types-operations.md

 println("Updated car model: $carModel")
 ```

-**Key Insight**: Always use `val` unless you specifically need to change a variable's value later.
+**Key insight**: Always use `val` unless you specifically need to change a variable's value later.
 This prevents accidental changes and makes your code more predictable.

-#### 2. Type Inference
+#### 2. Type inference

 **Concept**: Kotlin can automatically determine variable types from their assigned values.